G2projects/medulloblastoma/README.md

 # Medulloblastoma project
-Characterization of backsplicing variants in Group 3 and Sonic Hedgehog (SHH) medulloblastoma patients.
+Detection and characterization of backsplicing variants in Group 3 and Sonic Hedgehog (SHH) medulloblastoma patients.

 ## Cluster tree